severandynasty/never-stop-blowing-up/readme.md

 - **Rules Reference Journal** - Quick access to core mechanics and full PDF rulebook
 - Dice macros for fast gameplay with exploding dice mechanics
 - Die progression system (d4 → d6 → d8 → d10 → d12 → d20)
+- Option to use either a d20 or d100 when a player blows up a d20 stat, configure in the Game Settings menu
 - Turbo Token tracking and management
-- Designed for Foundry VTT v12.343+
+- Designed for Foundry VTT v12.343

 ## Compendiums

 ### Player Abilities
-36 individual abilities organized into categories:
+36 individual abilities that can be dragged onto the character sheets
-- Combat, Defense, Physical, Stealth
-- Social, Mental, Technology, Vehicle
-- Token, Utility, Special

 ### Group Abilities
 27 team abilities organized by group suite and die requirement: